Visiting prison at COVID-19 Alert Levels

 A rub down search means a search of a clothed person.
 A corrections officer may do any or all of the following:

-- run or pat their hands over someone’s body (outside or inside clothing but not inside underclothing)
+- Run or pat their hands over someone’s body (outside or inside clothing but not inside underclothing)

-- insert their hand inside any pockets or pouches in someone’s clothing (but not underclothing)
+- Insert their hand inside any pockets or pouches in someone’s clothing (but not underclothing)

-- require someone to open their mouth; display the palms of their hands; display the soles of their feet; or lift or rub their hair.
+- Require someone to open their mouth; display the palms of their hands, display the soles of their feet or lift or rub their hair.

 The prisoner is likely to be wearing orange overalls.
-The overalls prevent them from obtaining contraband items from a visitor and concealing it on themselves.

 During the visit we expect all visitors to maintain behaviour appropriate to a family-friendly environment.
 A visit can be terminated if a visitor:

-- behaves in a manner that is harmful, threatening, intimidating, indecent or disruptive to the security and order of the prison
+- Behaves in a manner that is harmful, threatening, intimidating, indecent, or disruptive to the security and order of the prison.

-- fails to comply with the Corrections Act or Corrections Regulations or a lawful order given by an officer
+- Fails to comply with the Corrections Act or Corrections Regulations or a lawful order given by an officer